Consolidation is that aggressive word which has been enveloping

 locations throughout an entire state.

-Arnold Companies, Inc., headquartered in Kimball, Minn., is a prime
+Arnold Companies, Inc., headquartered in Kimball, MN is a prime

 example.
 Besides its 'corporate headquarters' in Kimball, population